VA Evening Recreation Program

 See the following link for schedule and additional information - Kenmore Days

-The Brounshidle Post will have a tent exhibit on Friday from 6:00pm to 10:00pm
+The Brounshidle Post will have a tent exhibit on Friday and Saturday from 6:00pm to 10:00pm

 Armed Forces Day at the New York State Fair